 What is the situation at Psychologen Amsterdam?

-Psychologists Amsterdam is a partnership of more than 25 health care professionals, of which more than 20 of these professionals are BIG-registered GZ psychologists.
+Psychologists Amsterdam is an institution with more than 25 health care professionals, of which more than 20 of these professionals are BIG-registered GZ psychologists.
 A number of these GZ psychologists have specialized as psychotherapists and / or as clinical psychologists.

 All GZ psychologists have the appropriate qualifications (GZ training and BIG registration), keep their knowledge up-to-date by regularly attending training, courses or seminars and have many years of practical experience.
 This means that you receive personal and evidence-based treatments of high quality.